 These microgrids will produce energy equivalent to powering 400 average-sized homes each year – about 3.3 million kWh of solar energy.
 The county expects to reduce its utility usage by about 36%, which is close to $84,000 a year.

 Creating a new, digitized power economy

 The energy revolution certainly means a substantial shift for the traditional power industry.
-The centralized power system model needs to be reinvented to enable more decentralized management.
+The centralized power system model needs to be reinvented to allow more decentralized management.
 At the same time, the requirements for high-level reliability of power will significantly increase, transforming today’s power distribution installations into critical infrastructures, which would require significant and promising evolutions to the current value chain.

 By leveraging digital technologies, we can solve such challenges.
-That’s because digitization will enable dynamic interactions between the various actors of the power system – on the traditional capex/opex value chain as well as on energy markets – and deliver stronger control capability in a growingly complex operations environment.
+That’s because digitization will allow dynamic interactions between the various actors of the power system – on the traditional capex/opex value chain as well as on energy markets – and deliver stronger control capability in a growingly complex operations environment.